robarcand/physical-computing-midterm-master/README.md

 ### Explanation of Code

 The project is composed of a simple loop system using a switch counter and a series of case options.
 Each press of the push button triggers a sequential phrase via notification in Blynk.
-First, the program connects to Blynk using the Blank auth token system:
+First, the program connects to Blynk using the Blynk auth token system:

 ```
 char auth[] = "aad113f6ec594a71a975c3a1fd4628ad";